The Stihl BR 350 is a gas-powered backpack leaf blower delivering 436 CFM at 201 MPH. It features a 2-cycle 63.3cc engine. (Read full specs)

 Overview of the Stihl BR 350

-- Power: The BR 350 gas-powered blower, manufactured by Stihl, is rated for a max air volume of 436 cubic feet per minute (CFM) and a max air speed of 201 MPH.
+- Power: The Stihl BR 350 is a gas-powered blower with a maximum air volume rating of 436 cubic feet per minute (CFM) and an air speed of 201 MPH.

 - Handling: By design, this model isn’t the smallest leaf blower on the market.
 It’s meant to be carried as a backpack so that the bulk of the unit is out of the way and the user’s hands are free to manipulate the nozzle.
 Its throttle is located on the tube, which allows you to keep your left hand free.
-At 22 lbs, the Stihl BR 350 is within the average weight range of gas-powered backpack blowers.
+All told, it weighs 22 lbs — the Stihl BR 350 is neither the lightest nor the heaviest gas-powered backpack blower on the market.

 - Speed Settings: With its variable speed settings, the Stihl BR 350 allows you to precisely control its air output.
 In addition, the blower is also equipped with cruise control, with which the user can easily maintain the selected settings.